geekyshow1/GeekyShowsNotes/nginx/Deploy_Django_Nginx.md

 ```sh
 whoami
 ```
-- Generate SSH Key for Github Action by Login into Remote Server then run below Command
+- Generate SSH Key for Github Action by Login into Remote Server then run below Command OR You can use old SSH Key But I am creating New one for Github Action
 ```sh
 Syntax:- ssh-keygen -f key_path -t ed25519 -C "your_email@example.com"
 Example:- ssh-keygen -f /home/raj/.ssh/gitaction_ed25519 -t ed25519 -C "gitactionautodep"